qbicsoftware/portal-utils-lib/README.md

 ### How to add a new configuration setting
 1. Add a *getter* method to the `life.qbic.portal.utils.ConfigurationManager` interface.
 This method will return the value of the new configuration setting you are adding, so make sure to name it accordingly.
 1. Modify the `life.qbic.portal.utils.PropertiesBasedConfigurationManager` class by adding your new configuration setting(s).
 Take a look at how other settings are loaded and try to be consistent with the code (i.e., add a constant with a property name, add a member variable to hold the property value and add a *getter* method).
+1. Modify `src/main/resources/developer.properties.example` and document your new configuration setting.
 1. If you want to do it by the book, add a test.
 Yes, it's just a simple *getter* method, but we have seen configuration settings that were never read from a properties file.
 There's no limit to how bad a project can turn into if no one writes tests.
 You can use the provided test files located in `src/test/resources/` to use them in your test cases.
 1. When you test locally, make sure to add the file `src/main/resources/developer.properties`, as explained above and add all needed configuration settings.
 1. When you deploy your portlet on a Liferay portal, make sure to modify the `<liferay-folder>/qbic-ext.properties` file to add your new configuration settings.